arnav197/Open-EDA-2-2.0/README.md

 	-Connection: This class models any object which connects to other objects through Connections.

-	-Level: This class is for structures where the arangement of Connecting objects implies a "level" relative to a given object is craeted.
+	-Level: This class is for structures where the arangement of Connecting objects implies a "level" relative to a given object is created.

 	-Circuit: A representation of a Circuit.